xXleowXx/gitlab-charts/doc/advanced/external-pgbouncer/index.md

 A more complete [example values file](https://gitlab.com/gitlab-org/charts/gitlab/blob/master/examples/pgbouncer/values-pgbouncer.yaml) is provided, which shows the appropriate set of configuration.

 NOTE: when using multiple replicas of PgBouncer, values for `min_pool_size` and `default_pool_size` are scaled according to the number of replicas.
-I.e., if we have configured `min_pool_size: 20`, and we have `replicaCount: 3`, the resulting minimum pool size in the database server will be `20 * 3 = 60` minimum backend connections.
-Same applies to `default_pool_size`.
-Bear this in mind when scaling PgBouncer.
+For example, if we have configured `min_pool_size: 20`, and we have `replicaCount: 3`, the resulting minimum pool size in the database server will be `20 * 3 = 60` minimum backend connections.
+The same logic applies to `default_pool_size`.
+Keep this in mind when scaling PgBouncer.

 ### Enable PgBouncer exporter for monitoring

 To enable monitoring for the PgBouncer service, the following `pgbouncerExporter` must be enabled and configured:

+NOTE:
-NOTE: when enabling `pgbouncerExporter`, both `PGBOUNCER_USER`, `PGBOUNCER_PORT` and `PGBOUNCER_PWD` environment variables must be compulsorily created.
+When enabling `pgbouncerExporter`, `PGBOUNCER_USER`, `PGBOUNCER_PORT`, and `PGBOUNCER_PWD` environment variables must be created.

 ```yaml
 pgbouncer: